Transferring money FAQs

 There are some assets that can’t be transferred to J.P.
 Morgan Securities.

-For You Invest accounts, the following securities (which may change at any time) are NOT eligible for transfer:
+For Investments by J.P.
+Morgan accounts, the following securities (which may change at any time) are NOT eligible for transfer:

 - Cash overdrafts